Updated from 1 April 2025 (for Corporation tax) 6 April 2025 for Income tax

 - a vehicle of a type that is not commonly used as a private vehicle and is unsuitable for use as a private vehicle (for example a London taxi)

-This means in practice that twin cab pick-ups with a payload of more than 1 tonne (effectively pretty much all of them) are treated as vans for tax purposes.
-In addition the commercial versions of cars which are manufactured without back seats, or rear passenger windows to increase the load carrying capacity are also treated as vans (note it doesn’t work just to modify the vehicle after purchase it has to be originally manufactured that way).
+The commercial versions of cars which are manufactured without back seats, or rear passenger windows to increase the load carrying capacity continue to be treated as vans (note it doesn’t work just to modify the vehicle after purchase it has to be originally manufactured that way).

 When is a van not a van?

-Crew vans which were constructed with an extra row of seats, for example the VW Kombi vans became very popular as business vehicles on the basis that they would attract favourable tax treatment.
-However HMRC took the point to court, and the courts concluded that as such vehicles were not in fact constructed primarily for the the conveyance of goods, they were in fact cars for tax purposes.
+Crew vans which were constructed with an extra row of seats, for example the VW Combi vans became very popular as business vehicles on the basis that they would attract favourable tax treatment.
+However, HMRC took the point to court, and the courts concluded that as such vehicles were not in fact constructed primarily for the conveyance of goods, they were in fact cars for tax purposes.

 We hope that by clarifying some of the HMRC van classification for tax purposes, you can make informed decisions that optimise your business’s tax strategy and avoid unexpected liabilities.
 If you have any other accounting questions, reach out to our expert accounting team for tailored advice.